NYC Restaurant WeekSummer Edition 2018

 The William Vale, 111 N. 12th Street, Brooklyn NY 11249

-If you read my earlier post about Brunching in Brooklyn, Leuca is on my list of places to Brunch, however it’s a wonderful for dinner as well.
+If you read my earlier post about Brunching in Brooklyn, Leuca is on my list of places to Brunch, however, it’s wonderful for dinner as well.
 I love the NYC feel of the place and the NYC Restaurant Week menu is AMAZING.
 I am looking forward to trying some newbies on the menu – see my list below.
-I have place an (*) by the items I’ve tried.
+I have placed a (*) by the items I’ve tried.

 Here’s what I’m trying for Lunch & Dinner:

 - SEA BASS CRUDO, SUNFLOWER PESTO, HAVED RADISH

 - LOCAL FISH, SWEET CORN RAGU, CHARRED TOMATO CONDIMENTO*

 - SICILIAN PISTACHIO CAKE WITH OLIVE OIL ICE CREAM (*)